Walkable cities are, quite simply, better for everyone.

 Similarly, cities such as Melbourne have transformed previously unattractive areas into laneways buzzing with people and activity, while connector paths linking sporting venues and tourist attractions have brought people onto the banks of the Pearl River in their throngs in Guangzhou.

 A major component of walkability is transit into and out of walkable zones.
-Many of the cities above have also invested heavily in efficient public transport systems which can bring people into walkable areas.
+Many of the cities above have also invested heavily inefficient public transport systems which can bring people into walkable areas.
 Helsinki has increased services and provided free public transport, resulting in a higher uptake of public transport use.
 While critics of this system say that it is not sustainable over the long-term, the key goal is to get people out of cars and to provide mixed modality in transport.

 There has also been a major push towards creating safe, fast bicycle routes into and through cities.
 Copenhagen, boasting one of the lowest car ownership rates in Europe, has an extensive ‘cycle superhighway’ network, with a total of 39 routes to be completed by the end of 2018.
 London currently has seven cycle superhighways, with a plan to build more, and there are even resources now to help cyclists find the best route through London, such as this tube-style map.

-While it’s impossible to eradicate cars entirely, the inroads being made in the walkability of cities is greatly increasingly the quality of life in those cities, some of them now gracing the world’s most livable cities lists.
+While it’s impossible to eradicate cars entirely, the inroads being made in the walkability of cities is greatly increasing the quality of life in those cities, some of them now gracing the world’s most livable cities lists.

 After all, according to Hippocrates, “walking is man’s best medicine”.